Written by Frank Wedekind, in a new version by Anya Reiss

 In television, Anya was the creator, executive producer, and writer of the Starz series Becoming Elizabeth.
 Previously she was a lead writer on Channel 4's Ackley Bridge and a core writer on EastEnders.
 Anya is currently adapting A Doll’s House for the Almeida Theatre, and show-running a new original series for BBC.

-Contains depictions of sexual activity, pornography, suicide, drowning and hanging.
-Includes depictions of physical assault, suicide, self-harm, abuse, pregnancy, abortion and oppression.
+Contains depictions of sexual activity, rape, pornography, masturbation, suicide, physical assault, self-harm, abuse, pregnancy, abortion and oppression.
 Contains explicit language.

 A version by Anya Reiss.